This is not just about going paperless. It is about rewiring who holds power in the digital economy. Below is a tour of the key building blocks.

 14. ABHA: Democratization of Health Records

-ABHA creates a single health ID and portable medical record for each citizen.
+ABHA gives an individual a digital health ID and portable medical records.

 ABHA (Ayushman Bharat Health Account) gives individuals a digital health ID and the ability to consent to sharing medical records with hospitals, doctors or insurers.
 It shifts control over data from institutions to patients and improves continuity of care.

-Seen in isolation, each initiative looks like a narrow sectoral reform.
-Taken together, they form a strategy: build interoperable public rails and let many actors innovate on top.
-This is very different from a world where a handful of global platforms own identity, payments and data.
+Seen together, these initiatives form a strategy: build interoperable public rails and let many actors innovate on top.